ioccc-src/winner/bugs.md

 clang** despite the fact it might appear to be gcc: no symlink and both gcc and clang exist but the gcc is clang which you'll see if you run `gcc --version`.

-A tip and some fix methods from Cody: in the older days args to main() not given a type were implicit ints but when they're required to be char ** this can cause a problem.
+A tip and some fix methods from Cody: in the older days args not given a type were implicit ints but when they're required to be char ** this can cause a problem.
 In some cases Cody was able to use a char * inside main() (see [1989/tromp/tromp.c](1989/tromp/tromp.c) and [1986/holloway/holloway.c](1986/holloway) for two examples though done slightly differently).
 In other cases he was able to dereference the pointers to be used